 A steep and winding road leads to the Auberge du Mont Koghi, which has a restaurant (with “unmissable Savoyard specialties” like fondue and raclette) and offers accommodation in a number of bungalows.
 It would be a convenient place to spend a night so you can get an early start, as a number of walks start from here.
+It’s also quite a different atmosphere and climate than Noumea.

 I’m thinking we’ll do the longest route (Mecci, a work colleague, is joining me on the walk): the “Tour des Monts Koghis” or “Sommets Tour”.
 It’s a 6.6km loop that ascends the Mont Moné (1,079m) peak, so it should take a couple of hours.
 Although the signage states 4-5 hours, which seems very conservative.